Spartanburg Methodist College: Presidents

 Keith Fountain, named for President Colleen Perry Keith, SMC's seventh President; the fountain was built in 2016.

 The university's current president, Scott Cochran, assumed office on November 16, 2015.
 The president is appointed by the university's board of trustees, which has 24 members, 5 clergy, and 19 laity, whose terms are staggered on a three-year basis.

 Accreditation and affiliations

 Spartanburg Methodist College is accredited by the Southern Association of Colleges and Schools Commission on Colleges and the University Senate of the United Methodist Church.
-This accreditation signifies that the college meets or exceeds specific academic standards and ensures the quality of its education.
-It also means that the college's programs, faculty, and facilities have undergone rigorous evaluation and meet the high standards set by these accrediting bodies.
 The college is also affiliated with the United Methodist Church and the South Carolina Annual Conference.

 Academics

-Spartanburg Methodist College offers a range of degree programs to cater to its students' diverse interests and career goals.
-These include six associate degrees covering arts, business, criminal justice, fine arts, religious studies, and science, and ten bachelor's degree programs covering fields such as business with four different concentrations, business management, psychology, professional writing and digital communications, sports management, humanities, and general studies.